The era of the $200 security camera is over

 Intrinsic value

 Wyze's lower prices wouldn't mean much if its products didn't hold up to more expensive options.
 But of the Wyze devices I've tested, they do (with a couple caveats I'll get into later).
-Here's what I wrote about the Wyze Cam Pan, my current indoor camera of choice, in my post about the best home security cameras:
+Here's what I wrote about the Wyze Cam, my current indoor camera of choice, in my post about the best indoor home security cameras:

-The $30 Wyze Cam Pan isn't just a great budget security camera, it's a great camera.
-Period.

-It has HD live streaming, motion alerts, a decent app and, best of all, 14 days of free motion-based cloud storage.
-This Wyze camera also has a built-in microSD card slot if you want to go the local storage route.

-It works with Alexa voice commands, too, and has motion detection zones and the ability to listen for and alert you to special frequencies, like smoke alarms.

-Wyze added person detection to its security cameras in July, available for free as an optional feature.
+Let's start with price: The Wyze Cam only costs $20.
+In a sea of costly security cameras, the Wyze Cam offers a killer value.
+Couple that with its straightforward app, easy installation and solid performance -- and you have an excellent indoor home security camera.

+The thing that sets it apart even more is its free two-week cloud storage and built-in microSD card slot for local storage.
+You have to buy a microSD card separately, but that's standard for most cams with local storage.
+It supports Alexa and Google Assistant voice commands and has a motion detection zone feature.

 Basically, Wyze cameras have most, if not all of the things, that many high-end DIY cameras offer -- but Wyze offers them for free.
+The one caveat is person detection.
+Wyze used to offer this feature, but suspended it in January, saying it is working on reintroducing the feature at some point.

 Nest charges for cloud storage, motion zones and person alerts via its Nest Aware subscription service; it doesn't have local storage at all.
 It also can't listen for special frequencies, like the Wyze cameras can.

 The comparison holds for the Wyze Bulb and the Wyze Plug.
 You can do roughly the same things as Lifx Mini White bulbs and the TP-Link smart plug, for considerably less money.
 I can't directly speak to the performance of the Wyze Contact Sensors and Wyze Motion Sensors, as I haven't tried them out yet.